tbrowder/Mi6-Helper/README.md

 Special installation requirements
 ---------------------------------

-The use must install and have an account with <fez> to use this module.
+The user must install and have an account with `fez` to use this module.
 Installation

 DESCRIPTION
 ===========